 A. For Solids

-Pycnometers: A pycnometer is a glass container with a precisely measured volume.
-The sample’s mass is measured, and its volume is determined by the liquid it displaces.
+Pycnometers: A pycnometer is a specialized glass container with a precisely calibrated volume.
+The solid sample’s mass is weighed dry, and its true volume is determined by measuring the volume of a reference liquid it displaces.
+It is highly valued for powdered, granular, or porous solids (often adhering to standards like ISO 1183-1 for plastics).

-Density Determination Kits (Archimedes Principle): Used with balances, these kits measure density based on buoyancy when the solid is submerged in a liquid.
+Density Determination Kits (Archimedes Principle): Used directly with high-end balances, these auxiliary kits measure solid density based on buoyancy when the object is weighed both in air and submerged in a liquid.

 B. For Liquids

-Digital Density Meters: Automated devices based on oscillating U-tube technology.
+Digital Density Meters: Automated benchtop devices based on electronic oscillating U-tube technology.

 C. For Gases